beaverbuilder/documentation/docs/assistant/getting-started/create-account.md

 id: create-account
 title: Create an Assistant Pro User Account
 sidebar_label: Create Account
+description: Learn how to create an Assistant Pro Cloud account.
 ---

 Sign up for the Assistant Pro Cloud at [Assistant.Pro](https://assistant.pro/).
 There are three Assistant Pro Cloud account types: Free, Individual, and Team.
 Compare prices and features on this [comparison table](https://assistant.pro/#pricing).